Meade Alcorn

-Hugh Meade Alcorn Jr. (October 20, 1907 – January 13, 1992) was a U.S. lawyer and political figure.
+Hugh Meade Alcorn Jr. (October 20, 1907 – January 13, 1992) was an American lawyer and politician.
 He was a native of Suffield, Connecticut.

 Biography

 He was born on October 20, 1907, to Cora Terry (Wells) and Hugh Mead Alcorn Sr.

 He attended Dartmouth College and Yale Law School.
 An attorney, he was a partner in the once-prominent Connecticut law firm Tyler, Cooper & Alcorn.

 Alcorn was a key figure in Connecticut politics following World War II.
 He served as State Representative, Republican floor leader, and then Speaker of the Connecticut House of Representatives.
 He also served as Hartford State's Attorney.
-As the Republican leader in the Connecticut General Assembly, he was often paired against John Bailey, his legendary Democratic counterpart.
+As the Republican leader in the Connecticut General Assembly, he was often paired against John Bailey, his Democratic counterpart.
 He was the Republican candidate for lieutenant governor in 1948, losing narrowly to Democrat William T. Carroll.

 Alcorn joined the Republican National Committee in 1953, and was the chairman of the Republican National Committee between 1957 and 1959, during the presidency of Dwight Eisenhower.
 He was also the great-great nephew of U.S. Senator and Governor of Mississippi James Lusk Alcorn.

 He died of a stroke on January 13, 1992.